ed22699/Obsidian/Books/Unity in Action Third Edition - Joe Hocking.md

 - you can orbit in the view using `alt`
 ### Objects
 - you can move, rotate and resize objects using `w`, `e`, and `r` respectively once the object has been selected
+- using an empty object you can place a bunch of related objects inside it to be grouped appropriately, e.g. all the walls and floor can be grouped under an empty object called maze
+- all scene objects are instances of the `GameObject` class. `GameObject` is a container for a bunch of components, it provides `MonoBehaviour` (the class all script behaviours inherit from) something to attach to
+#### Lights
+- point lights - all light rays originate from a single point and project out in all directions, like a light bulb
+- spot lights - all light rays originate from a single point but project out in only a limited cone
+- directional lights - all light rays are parallel and project evenly, lighting everything in the scene the same way like the sun in the real world
+#### 3D moving player
+1. make object (in this case it was a capsule)
+2. replace the capsule collider with character controller
+3. make the main camera a child to this object
 ### Scripts
 - a frame is a single cycle of the looping game code
 > [!note]
 Code is written in a separate IDE, however, you should still click play in Unity rather than run in this other IDE

 - to link a script to an object you drag it to that object, you will then see in the inspector menu that it has been linked